davidmoten/big-sorter/README.md

 # big-sorter
-Sorts very large binary files of fixed length records by using intermediate files and merge sort
+Sorts very large files (or `InputStream`s) by splitting to many intermediate small sorted files and merging.

+## Features

+* Easy to use builder
+*